Causal Inference in Recommender Systems: A Survey and Future Directions: Introduction

 Since following a correlation-driven paradigm, existing recommender systems still suffer from critical bottlenecks.
 Specifically, three main challenges limit the effectiveness of the current paradigm, for which causal inference can serve as a promising solution, as follows. \begin{itemize}[leftmargin=*] \item \textbf{The issues of data bias}.
 The collected data, such as the most important user-item interaction data, is observational (not experimental), resulting in biases including conformity bias, popularity bias, etc.~\cite{lin2021mitigating} As for the non-causality recommender systems, not only the desired user preferences but also the data bias are learned by the model, which leads to inferior recommendation performance. \item \textbf{The issues of data missing or even data noise.} The collected data in recommender systems is limited by the collection procedure, which makes there is missing or noisy data.
 For example, despite the large-scale item pool, the users only interact with a tiny fraction of items, which means plenty of unobserved user-item feedback cannot be collected.
 Moreover, sometimes the observed implicit feedback is even noisy, not reflecting the actual satisfaction of users, such as those click behaviors that end with negative reviews on E-Commerce websites or some behaviors by mistake. \item \textbf{The beyond-accuracy objectives are hard to achieve.} Besides accuracy, recommender systems should also consider other objectives, such as fairness, explainability, transparency, etc. Improving these beyond-accuracy objectives may hurt the recommendation accuracy, resulting in a dilemma.
 For example, a model that considers the \textit{multiple driven causes under user behavior}, based on assigning each cause with disentangled and interpretable embedding, can well provide both accurate and explainable recommendation.
-Another example is diversity.
-A high-diversity item recommendation list may not be able to fit user interests compared with a high-homogeneity list, for which causality can help capture \textit{why users consume specific category} of items, achieving both accuracy and diversity.
+Another important objective is diversity but a high-diversity item recommendation list may not be able to well fit user interest.
+Here causal inference can help capture \textit{why users consume specific category} of items, achieving both high accuracy and diversity.

 \end{itemize}